I'm Beggin' You

-"I'm Beggin' You" is a 1987 single by British progressive rock band Supertramp and one of two entries into the dance charts by Supertramp.
+"I'm Beggin' You" is a 1987 single by British rock band Supertramp and one of their two entries into the dance charts.
 "I'm Beggin' You" reached number one on the U.S. Billboard Hot Dance Club Play for one week, early in 1988.
-Unlike previous entries the single did not enter the Billboard Hot 100.
+Unlike previous releases, the single did not enter the Billboard Hot 100.

 Music video

 The music video for "I'm Beggin' You" was directed by Zbigniew Rybczyński.
 The video was set in New York City.
 Appearing were the George Washington Bridge, Times Square, and at the end of the music video, the Brooklyn Bridge spanning the East River.